openforcefield/openff-units/docs/index.md

 <Quantity(11.0, 'angstrom')>
 ```

-But quantities with different dimensions raises an exception:
+But quantities with different dimensions raise an exception:

 ```pycon
 >>> 1.0 * unit.angstrom + 1.0 * unit.nanojoule